 - Easier to digest than other brands

-Royal Canin also offer breed specific alternatives such as their top rated dachshund dog food, which includes both adult and puppy food.
-This small breed puppy food is perfect but you can also search for your breed to see if the Royal Canin cater for it.
+Royal Canin also offers breed-specific alternatives such as their top-rated dachshund dog food, which includes both adult and puppy food.
+This small breed puppy food is perfect but you can also search for your breed to see if the Royal Canin caters to it.

 BLUE Basics Formula Puppy Dry Dog Food

-Many puppies will suffer from a sensitive stomachs and will require a change of diet in order to rectify the issues.
-Such symptoms of a puppy with a sensitive stomach include loose stools or diareha, vomiting and excess gas.
+Many puppies will suffer from a sensitive stomach and will require a change of diet in order to rectify the issues.
+Such symptoms of a puppy with a sensitive stomach include loose stools or diarrhea, vomiting, and excess gas.

 Feeding your puppy the Blue Basics formula will see the following benefits:

-- Healthier immune system from additional vitamins, minerals and antioxidants
+- A healthier immune system from additional vitamins, minerals, and antioxidants

 - Healthy bone growth from phosphorus and calcium